How to optimize your instagram account for social selling

 And here’s how the brand uses product stickers to offer a faster way to shop on Instagram Stories:

-Once your account has 10k followers, you can also make the most out of clickable Instagram Stories and add links to your product pages.
+Once your account has that magical number—10k followers—, you can also make the most out of clickable Instagram Stories and add links to your product pages.
 If you want to help your followers discover products with ease, you can use the swipe up link to provide them with additional information about your product even if you haven’t been approved for shopping on Instagram.

 Feature fan-made content

-In 2019, advertising doesn’t work anymore.
-Customers seek out genuine reviews before buying products, so it’s no wonder that 79% of people say user-generated content has a great impact on their purchasing decisions.
+Advertising as it was done in the past is dead.
+It simply doesn’t work anymore.
+Customers seek out genuine reviews before buying products, so it’s no wonder that 79% of people say user-generated content has an intense impact on their purchasing decisions.
 When people show off your product in their photos, potential customers trust your company more.
-Thus, it’s important to feature fan-made content.
+That’s why it’s so important to feature fan-made content.

 Many companies encourage user-generated content on Instagram, and CLUSE is one of the best examples.
 The company shares fan-made images and tags the authors to increase brand trust.

 Fan-made content is a good source of social proof as it tells potential customers that your product is worth giving it a try.
-Thus, brands should post user-generated images on Instagram if they want to increase ecommerce sales.
+That’s why brands should consider posting user-generated images on Instagram if they want to increase ecommerce sales.

 Post influencers’ feedback

 Here comes the ugly truth: If you’re not one of the most popular brands, you may have trouble generating fan-made content.
 However, you can collaborate with niche influencers to turn them into content creators and start generating UGC.